utahnu/obs_dev/hist221/03 The Progressive Era.md

 ### Construction of the canal:

-- Mosquito Eradication
+- Facilitated by Mosquito Eradication
 - Segregated labor
 - ==Completed in 1914==
-- Strategic and Economic point
+- **A Massive Strategic and Economic point**